-Where there are no friends or relatives willing or able to make funeral arrangements, your local Council might be able to help under the Public Health (Control of Disease) Act 1984.
+In circumstances where there are no friends or relatives willing or able to make funeral arrangements, your local Council may be able to help under guidance of the Public Health (Control of Disease) Act 1984.
 If an individual passes away and there are no friends or relatives in a position to organise a funeral, the Council can handle the process as a last resort.
+Under our current agreement, unless there is a clear written wish left by the deceased, a public funeral will consist of a burial at Earlham Cemetery.

-A public funeral carried out by Broadland District or South Norfolk Councils follows these guidelines;
+A public funeral carried out by Broadland District or South Norfolk Councils must follow the below guidance:

 - memorials, marker crosses, fencing, shrubs and potted plants are not permitted on common graves and will be removed by the Cemetery department